 Healthcare providers are not able to predict how a person’s symptoms might change, if at all, during pregnancy.
 People who are pregnant have reported symptoms that improved, stayed the same, or became worse during pregnancy.
 In general, it appears that more people report that their disease symptoms improve or stay the same rather than get worse during pregnancy.
 However, a flare up of symptoms after delivery is common.

-Can I breastfeed while I have psoriasis or psoriatic arthritis?
+Breastfeeding while I have psoriasis and/or psoriatic arthritis?

-Breastfeeding with psoriasis is acceptable since it is a non-contagious condition.
-Many medications can be used while breastfeeding.
-However, while most medications are low risk, others may be concerning or require a special follow-up for the baby.
+There are no cautions regarding breastfeeding specific to psoriasis or PsA.
 For information on specific medications, see our fact sheets or contact MotherToBaby.
 Be sure to talk to your healthcare provider about your breastfeeding questions.

-I have psoriasis and / or psoriatic arthritis.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male has psoriasis and /or psoriatic arthritis, can it make it harder to get a partner pregnant or increase the chance of birth defects?

-Autoimmune diseases like psoriasis might also affect a man’s fertility.
-Certain medications used to treat psoriasis or psoriatic arthritis could also affect a man’s sperm production.
+Autoimmune diseases like psoriasis might affect a man’s fertility.
+Certain medications used to treat psoriasis or PsA could also affect a man’s sperm production.
 This could make it harder to get a partner pregnant.
-There are some medications that are not thought to have an effect on sperm.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting a study looking at autoimmune diseases like psoriasis and the medications used to treat autoimmune diseases in pregnancy.
 If you are interested in taking part in this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study.